Brewers vs. Rockies Player Props Betting Odds

-Bookmakers have listed player props for Christian Yelich, Ryan McMahon and others when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Tuesday at 8:10 PM ET.
+Player prop bet options for Christian Yelich, Ryan McMahon and others are listed when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!